 From here, we travelled to Mirissa for another two days before spending one night in the up-and-coming surf town of Hiritekiya.
 We then moved onto Tangalle for two nights, known for its untouched beaches before visiting Hambantota for a night, where stayed at the Shangri-La Hambantota.
 Next stop was a magical night at Chena Huts by Uga Escapes located in Yala National Park, followed by two nights in Ella, up in the Hill Country.
 Our final drive was from Ella, all the way back to Colombo airport – about a six hour drive.

 Would I have done any of this Sri Lanka itinerary differently?

-The Best Beaches in Sri Lanka – South and West Coasts
+The Best Beach Towns in Sri Lanka – West Coast

 This beach town was our first stop on our itinerary.
 Hikkaduwa’s beach is a long stretch of soft white sand is best known for the friendly turtles that grace its shallow waters every day.
 Hikkaduwa is known as one of the original beach towns in Sri Lanka and still has a slight sense of its once hippie-hangout past.

 Personally, I couldn’t really see the appeal with Hikkaduwa.
 It wasn’t particularly bad in any way, but I found it one of the busier beaches and I didn’t really find any great foodie places to try.
 The main highway between Colombo and Matara runs right behind the beach.
 It’s too narrow for the amount of traffic that passes through and makes for a less enjoyable walk around the town.